 In this article, Marketers and Business Researchers will learn how to use Geographic analytics on SimilarWeb to better understand their audiences.

 Identifying The Right Markets

-When you have a B2C or B2B online business aiming to attract potential customers around the world, the question that often comes up is where should we be expanding to?
-New market development requires a lot of pre-research, trying to understand the competitive landscape, the growth potential and the market’s demand for your service or product.
-Let’s review the Geography section on SimilarWeb and see how it can answer some of these important questions.
+When you have a B2C or B2B online business aiming to attract potential customers around the world, the question that often comes up is where should we be expanding into?
+New market development requires a lot of pre-research, trying to understand the competitive landscape, the growth potential, and the market's demand for your service or product.
+Let's review the Geography section on SimilarWeb and see how it can answer some of these crucial questions.

 The Geography section includes the following traffic metrics: